 My child won’t eat anything at all, I’m at the end of my rope, what can I do?

 Believe me, I TOTALLY get the struggle, it is real and can completely take over a family.
 When children are eating only small amounts of food or a very small variety there are MANY layers to the difficulty.
 I want to help, but an emailed response really isn’t going to cut it.
 Plus, as an OT I have licensure and liability clauses that I’m bound to.
 But, don’t fret, I’ve got you covered.
 Head over to the Start Here button and I walk you through exactly how to proceed, no matter your unique situation with eating challenges this is the place to start.
-If you want specifics for your situation I do offer consultations.

 My child is still eating baby food and won’t accept any table foods/refuses all foods.
 What can I do?